dan-mit/DjTools/README.md

 # DjTools
-The Auto-Cue Setter is a script that automatically sets hot cues every specific beat interval on your songs by editing rekordbox collection XML data.
+The Auto-Cue Setter is a script that automatically sets a hot cue on the first beat of the song and  then sets hot cues for every specific beat interval by editing rekordbox collection XML data.